putyourlightson/craft-blitz/tests/TESTS.md

 - Requested cacheable site URI does not include query strings when urls cached as same page.
 - Requested cacheable site URI includes page trigger.
 - Requested cacheable site URI works with regular expressions.
-- Site URI with included uri pattern is cacheable.
+- Site URI with included URI pattern is cacheable.
-- Site URI with excluded uri pattern is not cacheable.
+- Site URI with excluded URI pattern is not cacheable.
-- Site URI with `admin` in uri is cacheable.
+- Site URI with `admin` in URI is cacheable.
-- Site URI with `index.php` in uri is not cacheable.
+- Site URI with `index.php` in URI is not cacheable.
-- Site URI with max uri length is cacheable.
+- Site URI with max URI length is cacheable.
-- Site URI with max uri length exceeded is not cacheable.
+- Site URI with max URI length exceeded is not cacheable.
 - URI patterns with matching regular expressions are matched.
 - URI patterns without matching regular expressions are not matched.